nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 ### Direct Transfer

-The Direct Transfer feature has been disabled for the moment; the implementation is currently being reworked to be more stable.
+The Direct Transfer feature has been disabled by default for the moment.
+It can be re-enabled by configuration.
+It is currently being reworked to be more configurable so as to better match our users' use cases.

-<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXDRIVE-2040](https://jira.nuxeo.com/browse/NXDRIVE-2040)
+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA tickets [NXDRIVE-2040](https://jira.nuxeo.com/browse/NXDRIVE-2040) and [NXDRIVE-2082](https://jira.nuxeo.com/browse/NXDRIVE-2082)

 ## Improvements

+### Behaviors and Features Flags

+We want to give even more control on features/behaviors to enable or not inside Nuxeo Drive.
+And so we introduced 2 new parameters that will easily allow one to control the application behavior or features.

+Feature enablement will typically allow you to enable Nuxeo Drive DirectEdit while disabling Synchronisation.
+Or Direct Edit and Direct Transfer, and not synchronisation.
+Or only Synchronisation.
+It is configurable both globally for all users and locally for a specific group of users.

+In short, this is a snippet of those parameters inside the server configuration file:
+\```json
+{
+    "behavior": {
+        "server-deletion": true
+    },
+    "feature": {
+        "auto-update"    : true,
+        "direct-edit"    : true,
+        "direct-transfer": false,
+        "s3"             : true,
+    }
+}
+\```
+To control features from inside the local configuration file:
+\```ini
+[DEFAULT]
+env = myFeatures
+[myFeatures]
+feature.auto-update     = true
+feature.direct-edit     = true
+feature.direct-transfer = false
+feature.s3              = true
+\```
+Please have a look at the [documentation]().
+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXDRIVE-2070](https://jira.nuxeo.com/browse/NXDRIVE-2070) and [technical specifications document](https://github.com/nuxeo/nuxeo-drive/blob/master/docs/dep/2020-03%20Features%20flags.md)

 ### S3 Direct Upload

-When the Amazon S3 addon is installed and configured, Nuxeo Drive will automatically use it when uploading files to Nuxeo.
-It's a great improvement as it will lower the work on the Nuxeo side and leverage high-speed servers from Amazon.
+When the Amazon S3 addon is installed and configured for Direct Upload, Nuxeo Drive will automatically use it when uploading files to Nuxeo.
+It's a great improvement as it will lower the load on your Nuxeo server and users will benefit from high-speed transfer capabilities from Amazon.

 {{#> callout type='warning' }}
 The default token expiration (TTL) is set to 1 hour by default.